Ruin Lust: Guide To France's Château de Coucy

 Enguerrand was also the lord of the incredible Château de Coucy.
 He inherited the fiercesome fortress upon the death of his father, Enguerrand VI in 1346.
 At the time, the chateau was considered a spectacular architectural achievement.

 The Ruins & History of the Château de Coucy

 The Château de Coucy is located two hours north of Paris, between the towns of Laon and Soissons in the Aisne department of France.
 (Laon is a village all nerds will love, by the way.)
-The chateau has been listed as a historical monument by the French Ministry of Culture since 1862.
+Steeped in history, the chateau has been listed as a historical monument by the French Ministry of Culture since 1862.

-Château de Coucy was the greatest castle of the middle ages.
+Château de Coucy was the mightiest fortress in France, the greatest castle of the Middle Ages.
 Doesn't this fact alone mandate a visit?
 Yet, in April almost no one was there and we had the place to ourselves.

-During its heyday, the chateau was famous for the size of its donjon and the pride of the Coucy lords.
+During its heyday, Coucy Chateau was famous for the size of its donjon and the pride of the Coucy lords.
 They had a bold motto, which translates to "I am not king, nor prince nor duke nor count; I am the Lord of Coucy."